 Things to See and Do in Plaza de Armas:

-5. Be a patriot (whether you’re from the US or not) at the interestingly named Norton Rat’s Tavern!
+- Be a patriot (whether you’re from the USA or not) at the interestingly named Norton Rat’s Tavern!

 A new country, a new contract, a new piece of plastic – booooring.
 Instead, buy an eSIM!

-It’s got a distinctly bohemian feel to the area, possibly due to being that slight bit out of the centre (though, again, it’s technically in the Centro Historico).
+A short quick walk up the hill from the plaza is the barrio of San Blas.
+Rapidly gaining attention as the coolest place to live, work and play in Cusco, this is also my top pick for you!
+It’s got a distinctly bohemian feel to the area, possibly due to being that slight bit out of the centre (it’s technically in Centro Historico).

 Things to See and Do in San Blas: